Anchorage to Denali: The Parks Highway

 1. Stop at the Denali Visitor Center for maps, ranger advice, and the park film.

 2. If you have not already booked a bus ticket, check availability at the Wilderness Access Center (mile 1 of the Park Road).
-Buses to Eielson and Wonder Lake sell out, so book in advance.
+In 2026 all transit buses turn around at East Fork (mile 43); peak-July tickets still sell out, so book in advance.

 3. Drive the first 15 miles of the Park Road to the Savage River area.
 This is the only section open to private vehicles and offers easy hikes and wildlife viewing.